The first time someone poured the same wine into two different glasses, I thought it was a trick.

 Crystal vs. glass

-Standard soda-lime glass is thicker, more durable, and much cheaper.
-For everyday use, it’s perfectly fine.
-The flavor difference between crystal and glass is real but subtle.
+Standard soda-lime glass is thicker, tougher, and cheaper.
+For everyday use, it is fine.
+The difference in taste is real, but small.

 The practical answer: Buy crystal for the glasses you use most.
-Use standard glass for parties and outdoor drinking where breakage is likely.
+Use standard glass for parties and outdoor drinking.

 Stem vs. stemless

-The practical answer: Stems for whites and sparklers.
-Stemless is fine for reds if you prefer the look and feel.
+The practical answer: Use stems for whites and sparkling wine.
+Stemless is fine for reds if you prefer it.

 Cleaning

-Wine glasses should be hand-washed if possible.
-Dishwashers can leave residue that affects aroma perception and can chip thin crystal rims.
+Wine glasses should be hand-washed if you can.
+Dishwashers can leave residue and chip thin rims.

-Wash with warm water and a small amount of unscented soap.
-Rinse thoroughly.
-Air-dry upside down on a clean towel, or polish with a lint-free cloth.
+Wash with warm water and a little unscented soap.
+Rinse well.
+Air-dry on a clean towel or wipe with a lint-free cloth.

-The biggest enemy of a clean wine glass isn’t dirt—it’s residual detergent.
-If your wine smells faintly of soap, the glass is the culprit.
+The biggest problem is leftover detergent.
+If wine smells a little like soap, the glass is the problem.

 The one-glass experiment